Nosmakos/DeadSociety/README.md

 • Placeholders(PlaceholderAPI)

-  > /papi ecloud download Player and /papi ecloud download DeadSociety Gives you various placeholders for the player, that triggers the action and also returns information about the specified plugin.
+  > /papi ecloud download Player
+  > /papi ecloud download DeadSociety

+   Gives you various placeholders for the player, that triggers the action and also returns information about the specified plugin.

   • %ds_player_kills%